babylonlabs-io/finality-provider/docs/finality-provider-operation.md

 [INFO] RPC server listening on...
 ```

->Note: The daemon needs to run continuously.
+>⚠️**Important**: The daemon needs to run continuously.
 It's recommended to set up a system
 service (like `systemd` on Linux or `launchd` on macOS) to manage the daemon
 process, handle automatic restarts, and collect logs.
 For testing purposes,
 you can run the daemon directly in a terminal, but remember it must stay